davidlichacz/tribute-card-reporting/README.md

    - Ensures all files have the same structure.
    - Checks for missing dates.
    - Out-of-range dates.
+ - Creates/Updates spreadsheet that summarizes annual data.
+ - Produces visualization for annual data.
  - Sample visualization.
-Currently uses mock data to provide an idea of the final product.
+Uses mock data for illustrative purposes.

 **Future improvements:**
- - Create/Update spreadsheet that summarizes annual data.
- - Code for visualization.
  - Create GUI for user-friendliness and standardizing data entry.
  - Create database to store monthly data.
  - Web app to display data for easy access during donor calls.